The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Discussion and Summary

 Our simulations support the inside-out formation scenario for NSDs and NSRs.
 The bulge establishes a nuclear gas disk that expands via bar-driven gas inflows, and the star formation proceeds on the edge of the NSRs.
 This is evident from the radial offset between the velocity peaks of the nuclear gas disks and the NSRs, together with the outward shift of these peaks over time.
 In accordance with our results, the TIMER survey interprets nuclear rings as the expanding, star-forming outer edges of continuous and expanding nuclear disks \citep{bittner20}.
 This interpretation implies that the disk builds from a compact central reservoir outward.
 The survey provides further evidence for the inside-out formation of NSDs by demonstrating radial gradients where stellar ages decrease and metallicities decline with increasing radius from the center to the nuclear ring.
 Evidence for the inside-out scenario is also found in the Milky Way through chemical analysis \citep[see][]{ryde25, schultheis25b}.
 In future work, we plan to explore the chemodynamics and ages of nuclear structures under various initial conditions to provide detailed references for understanding the nuclear disks and potential bar-forming epochs of the Milky Way and other galaxies.

 The Milky Way's NSD is notably compact with a radius of $ \sim 0.1\,{\rm kpc}$ \citep[][and references therein]{schultheis25}.
 This radius is significantly smaller than the NSRs in our bulge models (0.25--0.76 kpc).
 This difference implies that the Milky Way's classical bulge or ILR may not be as dominant in promoting early, extended nuclear gas reservoirs as in simulations with more massive bulges.
 The formation scenario of the Milky Way's NSD can depend on the bar age and bulge mass.
 For instance, if the bar is old and the mass of the classical bulge was negligible at the time of bar formation, it would have evolved over a long period of secular evolution to build a sufficient central mass concentration for NSD formation \citep{seo19}.
 Alternatively, if the bar is young, a considerable mass of central spheroidal component should pre-exist.
-Recent observational studies suggest that the Milky Way may indeed host a small, early-formed classical bulge \citep{nepal25}, and that the Galactic bar may be relatively young \citep{nepal24}.
+Recent observational studies suggest that the Milky Way may indeed host a small, early-formed classical bulge \citep{nepal26}, and that the Galactic bar may be relatively young \citep{nepal24}.
 This component could trap bar-driven infaling gas and settle it into a rotational structure.
-These scenarios should be considered alongside external gas injection as a history of gas depletion could limit outward growth.
-More accurate measurements of the masses and radii of the nuclear gas disk and NSR would allow us to understand the entangled formation scenarios of both small-scale and large-scale structures in the Milky Way.
+These scenarios should be considered alongside external gas injection, since a history of gas depletion could limit outward growth.
+For instance, our models adopt a fixed gas fraction of $ M_g/M_s \approx 9.1\% $, which is comparable to the observed gas fractions in Milky Way-mass galaxies \citep{sage93, leroy09, saintonge11, papovich16}.
+However, this value might also correspond to the gas fraction present at an intermediate stage of bar evolution, rather than to the initial gas fraction.
+In the young-bar scenario, a slight increase in the initial gas fraction would be sufficient to explain the observations and would not produce significant differences from our current results.
+In the old-bar scenario, either a substantially higher initial gas fraction or additional external gas accretion would be required.
+A higher initial gas fraction would lead to a weaker bar \citep{seo19} and would take longer to form owing to less efficient angular-momentum exchange between the bar and the DM halo \citep{beane23}.
+As a result, even with more gas available in the disk, the bar would drive gas toward the center less efficiently.
+This would result in reduced central star formation activity while making the nuclear disk to become larger owing to the shorter bar length \citep{seo19}.